-Appellate practice has been a central part of Justice DeWine’s career.
-After law school, Justice DeWine was selected for a clerkship on United States Court of Appeals for the Sixth Circuit, one of the most prestigious and sought after positions a young lawyer can receive.
+After law school, Pat was selected for a clerkship on United States Court of Appeals for the Sixth Circuit.
 He served under the Honorable David A. Nelson, who had been appointed to the Sixth Circuit by President Ronald Reagan.

 Justice DeWine understands the litigant’s perspective, having practiced law for 13 years with one of Cincinnati’s top law firms, Keating, Muething & Klekamp.
-While at KMK, he handled a diverse range of litigation matters, including mass tort bankruptcies, securities fraud litigation, constitutional and voting rights claims, labor and employment matters, tax appeals, zoning and property rights matters, contract disputes, and complex commercial litigation.
+He represented clients in appellate matters in Ohio and in federal courts across the country.
+He handled a diverse range of litigation matters, including mass tort bankruptcies, securities fraud litigation, and constitutional issues.
+He represented the Bush campaign in important election litigation that reached the United States Supreme Court on the eve of the 2004 election.

 Other Public Service

-Justice DeWine brings a unique perspective and a familiarity with the concerns of local communities to the bench because of his public service as a County Commissioner and a member of Cincinnati City Council.
+Justice DeWine brings a unique perspective to the bench because of his public service as a County Commissioner and a member of Cincinnati City Council.

 As a member of the Hamilton County Board of Commissioners, he focused on reforming County government, lowering the tax burden, eliminating unnecessary bureaucracy and promoting public safety.
 He led the citizens referendum that ultimately repealed the nearly $1 billion sales tax increase that was enacted by his colleagues on the Commission.
-He helped initiate neighborhood probation substations and implemented key reforms to the foster care system.
-He was honored by the Reason Foundation by being named an “Innovator in Action,” along with such leaders as Rudy Giuliani and Jeb Bush, for his efforts to reform County government.
+The Reason Foundation named him an “Innovator in Action,” along with such leaders as Rudy Giuliani and Jeb Bush, for his efforts to reform County government.